flutter/plugins/packages/webview_flutter/webview_flutter/README.md

 2. Call methods on a platform implementation of a class by using the `platform` field (e.g.
    `WebViewController.platform`, `WebViewWidget.platform`, etc.).

-Below is an example of setting additional iOS and Android parameters to the `WebViewController`.
+Below is an example of setting additional iOS and Android parameters on the `WebViewController`.

 <?code-excerpt "main.dart (platform_features)"?>
 ```dart